Rus1130/calculator/README.md

 [symbols]
 x=2
 ```
-If the `[symbols]` section is omitted, you will not be able to evaluate mathmatical expressions entirely.
+If the `[symbols]` section is omitted, you will not be able to evaluate mathmatical expressions.

 ## Navigation
 * `Left Click` a tab to select it